-One per turn, a Commander can use an Action to designate one of their subordinate units as the a Main Effort.
-This gives that unit a Advantage to its 4 Skill for the remainder of the turn.
+One per turn, a Commander can use an Action to designate one of their subordinate units as the Main Effort.
+This gives that unit a Advantage to its Action to the remainder of the turn.

 If the subordinate unit is outside voice communication range, the Commander will need to use a radio to f Signal for this.